Poetry Contest for New Jersey High School Students

 Winner & Honorable Mentions Announcement

 We are happy to announce the winner and two honorable mentions for our first annual contest.
 Assisted by Map Literary staff, the contest judge -- Howard Steng -- is a high school English teacher who has served as an Adjunct Professor of Taijiquan and writing.
-His received his undergraduate degree in English with honors from Temple University and a permanent teaching certificate from from the State of New Jersey at Montclair State University.
-Later, Howard went on to complete a MA and MFA from William Paterson University.
+His received his undergraduate degree in English with honors from Temple University and a permanent teaching certificate from the State of New Jersey at Montclair State University.
+Later, Howard went on to complete an MA and MFA from William Paterson University.
 Howard is currently the studio manager at the Warwick Pottery Studio in Warwick, NY where he is developing his own line of clay works and is working on a third collection of poetic works, Imagination Interrupted: Poems from the Pandemic.

 And the winning poem is...